 A. Yes!
 We believe the consistency and relationship building between tutor and student is extremely important.

 Q. Are all Aspire Academy dyslexia tutors certified?

 A. At Aspire Academy, we keep up with the latest dyslexia teaching techniques and research.
-All of our tutors receive training directly from Wilson, at Groves Academy in Minneapolis, MN.
-All attend 18 hours of direct instruction from Wilson Certified personnel at Groves Academy, and all staff have access to the Wilson Reading System Intensive Training Web site and resources.
+All of our tutors receive training directly from The Wilson Academies, at locations throughout the Midwest.
+All attend 18 hours of direct instruction from Wilson Certified personnel, and all staff have access to the Wilson Reading System Intensive Training Web Site and resources.
 No other dyslexia learning center in Iowa provides this high level of training and investment in their personnel.
-In addition, Heidi Kroner is one of only 12 people in Iowa certified as a Level 1 Wilson Instructor, and she is currently working on her Level 2 Wilson certification.
+In addition, Heidi Kroner is one of only six people in Iowa certified as a Level 1 Wilson Instructor, and she is currently working on her Level 2 Wilson certification.
 We have caring, compassionate, expertly trained staff.
 Quality instruction is our number one priority.
 We encourage our tutors to become fully certified, but it is a one-to-two year process.

 Q. Cancellation and Inclement Weather Policy.